Ukraine brings back 31 children from Russia amid war | Law-Order

 Ukraine brings back 31 children from Russia amid war

-Kuleba is the executive director of the Save Ukraine organization and is the presidential commissioner for childrens rights.Deportations of Ukrainian children have been a concern since Russias February 24, 2022, invasion of Ukraine.
+Kuleba is the executive director of the Save Ukraine organisation and is the presidential commissioner for childrens rights.Deportations of Ukrainian children have been a concern since Russias Feb.
+24, 2022, invasion of Ukraine.

-The head of a Ukrainian rescue organization said Saturday that the organization has brought back 31 children from Russia, where they had been taken during the war.
+The head of a Ukrainian rescue organisation said on Saturday that the organisation has brought back 31 children from Russia, where they had been taken during the war.

 The International Committee of the Red Cross said this week it had been in contact with Lvova-Belova, the first confirmation of high-level international intervention to reunite families with children who were forcibly deported.

-ICRC spokesman Jason Straziuso said the organization was in contact with Lvova-Belova ''in line with its mandate to restore contact between separated families and facilitate reunification where feasible.''
+ICRC spokesman Jason Straziuso said the organisation was in contact with Lvova-Belova "in line with its mandate to restore contact between separated families and facilitate reunification where feasible."
 An Associated Press investigation revealed Lvova-Belova's involvement in the abductions and found an open effort to put Ukrainian children up for adoption in Russia.

 The exact number of Ukrainian children taken to Russia has been difficult to determine, and numbers from the warring countries differ vastly.